 Mark Maguire has long had extraordinary access to a series of counterterrorism programs.
 He trained with covert behavior detection units and attended secret meetings of international special forces.
 He found that security professionals, for all the force at their command, are haunted by ultimately intractable problems.
 Intelligence is inadequate, killers unexpectedly announce themselves, combat teams don’t arrive quickly enough, and for a time an amorphous public is on its own.
 Such problems both challenge and occasion the institutions of contemporary order.
 David Westbrook accompanied Maguire, pushing for reflection on what the dangerous enterprise of securing modern life means for key concepts such as bureaucracy, violence, and the state.
-Introducing us to the "secret colleges" of soldiers and police, where security is produced as an infinite horizon of possibility, and where tactics shape politics covertly, the authors relate moments of experimentation by police in European airports and conversations with special forces operators in Nairobi bars, a world of shifting architecture, technical responses, and the ever-present threat of violence.
+Introducing us to the “secret colleges” of soldiers and police, where security is produced as an infinite horizon of possibility, and where tactics shape politics covertly, the authors relate moments of experimentation by police trying to secure critical infrastructure and conversations with special forces operators in Nairobi bars, a world of shifting architecture, technical responses, and the ever-present threat of violence.
 Secrecy is poison.
 Government agencies compete in the dark.
 The uninformed public is infantilized.
 Getting Through Security exposes deep flaws in the foundations of bureaucratic modernity, and suggests possibilities that may yet ameliorate our situation.

 Table of Contents